This company is not yet accredited. To learn more, see reviews below or submit your own.

-- A time-honored brand: Oscar Mayer is a leader in the meat industry, and consumers know what to expect.
+A time-honored brand: Oscar Mayer is a leader in the meat industry, and consumers know what to expect.

-- A bacon jerky option: Those who love jerky and bacon have a reason to celebrate.
+A bacon jerky option: Those who love jerky and bacon have a reason to celebrate.

-- Classic thick cuts: Oscar Mayer features a plethora of thick cut bacon selections, including hickory and applewood smoked.
+Classic thick cuts: Oscar Mayer features a plethora of thick cut bacon selections, including hickory and applewood smoked.

-- Other options besides pork: Oscar Mayer turkey bacon is reasonably priced and widely available.
+Other options besides pork: Oscar Mayer turkey bacon is reasonably priced and widely available.

-- Uncured choices: This is good news for those looking to avoid nitrites.
+Uncured choices: This is good news for those looking to avoid nitrites.

-- Best for Bacon lovers who want a reasonable price, those who like making BLT sandwiches and those in need of healthy alternatives to traditional bacon.
+Best for: Bacon lovers who want a reasonable price, those who like making BLT sandwiches and those in need of healthy alternatives to traditional bacon.

-Oscar Mayer Profile
+Oscar Mayer Company Information